awlck/MultiplayerHardcore/README.md

 ## Caveats
 ### Memory and Disk Usage
-At the moment, all previous attempts are retained on the server, which can cause significant RAM and Disk usage.
-If you run into trouble, you may need to `/mvdelete` some old worlds.
+If your server is running out of RAM or disk space to store old attempts, try reducing the number of attempts that are retained (using `attempt.attemptsToKeep` in the config file).
+If you can't launch the server to do this, delete the folders manually and remove the relevant blocks from `plugins/Multiverse-Core/worlds.yml`

 ### Other Game Modes
 MultiplayerHardcore is intended to be used on a server of its own.
 There is no way for players to